curieshicy/DeepLearningInAction/README.md

 # DeepLearningInAction
-This folder contains my own Python deep learning codes for a series of practical real-world examples.
+This folder contains my own Python deep learning codes (and basic shallow machine learning algorithms) for a series of practical real-world examples.